onur-zengin/python-cisco-iosxr/README.md

    __simulation_mode=[`<on|off>`(_default_:`off`)]__

-   If switched on, node discovery and probing will continue, however no configuration changes will be made to the
+   If switched on; node discovery, probing and decision-making functions will continue, however __NO__ configuration
-    router(s).
+    changes will be made to the router(s).

 __4. MULTI-THREADING__